Ubiqum-Project/project/Exchange Trading Scripts/Poloniex (In Progress)/3. R and D Exchange Testing Scripts/Readme.txt

 These scripts work for pulling the public and API key related data.
-Have not tested the API key with an account balance....
-JD
+Tested with an account balance...fully functional JD